MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Admiral Barnaby Tusk stepped forward, his voice booming across the tide.
 “Ladies, gentlemen, and creatures not of the extinct - prepare to be ASTONISHED!”

 Suddenly, the Skyfish Sisters swung through the rigging above with Bramble in tow, his paws clutching the ropes, eyes gleaming.
-Then - Bramble let go of the ropes!
+Then, mid swing, Bramble let go of the ropes!

-The audience gasped.
+The audience gasped!
 A collective intake of breath as Bramble plummeted, head over tail.

 But this was all part of the spectacular plan!

-From the side, Kitty hurled a rope with perfect aim.
-Bramble caught it mid-air, swung in a wide arc, and landed - *thud!* - on the towering unicycle.
-The crowd erupted in cheers as Bramble pedaled across the deck, which rocked gently with the tide.
+From the side-rigging, Kitty hurled a rope with perfect aim.
+Bramble caught the rope mid-air, swung in a wide arc, and landed - *thud!* - on the towering unicycle.
+The crowd erupted in cheers as Bramble pedaled across the deck, rocking gently with the tide.
 Then - *BA-BOOM!* The Lobsters of Death were cannoned into the sky, parachutes unfurling like fireworks.

 One by one, Bramble caught them - juggling claws and shells with dazzling precision as he continued to cycle precariously across the deck.
-And then, Bramble - still jugglingly the spinning lobsters - rode onto a waiting plank, straight toward the open sea crashing below...
+And then, Bramble - still jugglingly the spinning lobsters - rode along a waiting plank and straight toward the open sea...

-Another gasp.
+Another gasp as Bramble and the lobsters tumbled towards the sea.
 The dodos clutched their feathers - surely this was extinction in motion?

-Bramble and the lobsters rode off the plank - still juggling - fell, and vanished beneath the waves with huge *splash*!
+Bramble and the lobsters hit the water with a huge *splash*! and vanished beneath the waves.

 Silence.